Hello Persian fallow deer enthusiasts!

-Thank you all so much for being a part of this inspiring conservation project.
-We look forward to reporting continued success in the future.
+Thank you all so much for being a part of this inspiring conservatio project - stay tuned for more news in the future!

 The Jerusalem Biblical Zoo Team